Why Does the IRS Care About Worker Classification?

 On the other hand, in the case of an employer-independent contractor relationship, the employer does not have to withhold any of these taxes—these become the responsibility of the independent contractor.
 While this type of employment relationship technically shifts the tax responsibility from one party to another, it doesn’t always play out evenly.

+Between 2010 and 2015, the number of taxpayers penalized for underpaying estimated taxes increased nearly 40%, according to IRS data, and the rise of the gig economy is often cited as a contributing factor to these numbers.
 When independent contractors are unaware of their tax obligations or do not follow through on them, it takes away valuable tax revenue from the government.
 This is a large reason why enforcement of correct worker classification is so important.

-What Misclassification Costs the Government
+What Does Misclassification Cost the Government?

+What is the actual cost of incorrect worker classification to the government?
+Quite a lot.
 A 2000 Department of Labor (DOL) study found that throughout the 1990s, nearly $200 million in Unemployment Insurance (UI) tax revenue was lost each year due to misclassification.
 The study also found that an estimated 80,000 workers per year who were entitled to UI benefits did not receive them due to misclassification.

 In 1984, IRS data revealed that 15% of employers misclassified 3.4 million workers at a cost of $1.6 million.
 In 2009, the U.S. Government Accountability Office (GAO) used this data, accounted for inflation, and released a report estimating that independent contractor misclassification cost the federal government $2.72 billion in 2006.
 Misclassification also has a big impact on states.

 In New York, for example, a task force investigating workforce fraud found that misclassification cost the state more than $4.8 million in unemployment taxes alone in 2008.

-Solving the problem of employee misclassification starts with having the right policies and regulation in place.
+Solving the problem of worker misclassification starts with having the right policies and regulation in place.
 Today, states, government officials, and individual businesses are working on a variety of initiatives to help combat this issue.